 Hyperledger Fabric is written in Go and uses Docker-containers for smart contract implementation.
 Also, the framework enables components like consensus and membership services to be plug-and-play.

 Developed by Intel, Sawtooth Lake framework represents an enterprise solution aimed at the creation, deployment, and running of distributed ledgers.
 It also involves a highly modular and reliable platform for implementing transaction-based updates to the shared state between untrusted parties.

-Concerning some features and peculiarities, Sawtooth Lake is written on Python provides a consensus algorithm called proof of elapsed time (PoET), using the SGX trusted computing module, built into the Intel processors of the latest generations.
+Concerning some features and peculiarities, Sawtooth Lake is written on Python and provides a consensus algorithm called Proof of Elapsed Time (PoET), using the SGX trusted computing module, built into the Intel processors of the latest generations.